ministryofjustice/cloud-platform/docs/Architecture-Offical.md

 # The Cloud Platform - Architectural Overview

 ## Purpose

-This document is to provide an overview and breakdown of the individual components of the Pipeline Architecture.
+This document is to provide an overview and breakdown of the individual components of the Cloud Platform.

-This starts with the user pushing some code to GitHub, the PipeLine Automatically detecting the new change and then processing it, which ultimately results in a resource change in AWS.
-This document focuses on each of these stages in detail and architecture the enables it.

 ## Principles